 Still we won’t exclude a repair feature in the future, but it currently no priority.
 Also, in order to do such a feature, PM would need a good technician who could write about it in a way that is also pleasant to read.
 However, if you know any, please contact the editor via the contact-page.

 Q: When will the next Issue of Pinball Magazine be available?

 A: When all copy is revised and approved, all photos are taken and/or collected, all DTP work is done and the magazine really has the quality it should have.
-That being said, and looking at the current progress, Issue 3 will hopefully be available in December 2013, but looking at the amount of material to process (over 30 hours of interviews) it may very well be early 2014.
+That being said, and looking at the current progress, Issue 6 will hopefully be available in April 2022, but looking at the amount of material to process it may very well be later.

-Q: What will be the content of the third issue of Pinball Magazine?
+Q: What will be the content of the next issue of Pinball Magazine?

 A: Full details will be revealed in time.

 Q: When is the Python issue coming out?

 A: The Python issue was originally scheduled to be Pinball magazine No. 3.
 The current plan is it will be Pinball Magazine No. 6.

 Q: Why are the postal costs so high?

 A: Actually they’re not, but allow us to clarify that.
 Pinball Magazine is shipped from The Netherlands in Europe.
 Since the magazine is printed on high quality paper, it is quite heavy.
 Obviously the heavy weight also adds to the postal costs.